To show all local and remote branches that (local) Git knows about:

 git config --global user.email "joao@myemail.com"

-Just do git config commit.gpgsign true in your repository.
+Do git config --local commit.gpgsign true in your repository.

 Pushing automatically after a commit #